Renting Basics: Going from Renter to Owner

 It's easy to read the frequent news reports about skyrocketing house prices and historic low housing affordability and be intimidated.
 However, should you know where to look, and how to temper your own expectations, finding affordable housing for purchase is not as difficult as you might think.

-In fact, on October 21 2015, the Courier Mail reported that in some 111 suburbs in the city of Brisbane, rent is actually higher than the ABS' figures on weekly housing costs for people with a mortgage.
+In fact, as reported in the Courier Mail in some 111 suburbs in the city of Brisbane, rent is actually higher than the ABS' figures on weekly housing costs for people with a mortgage.
 The median $453 weekly spend for mortgagees equates to approximately 18 per cent of income spent on housing costs, while renters were finding themselves spending 20 per cent.